Hipolitomarin/Global_Development_2000-2020/README.md

 - Compare development patterns across regions/income groups
 - Explore relationships among health, environment, and digital growth
 - Highlight pandemic period effects and resilience metrics
-- Create a machine learning model to predict the GPD.
+- Create a machine learning model to predict the GPD depending of other variables.

 📚 Libraries Used